 Furthermore, the Tang emperors, bearing the surname Li, also revered Lao-Tzu (or Laozi, the founder of Taoism) as their illustrious ancestor.

-Through these vignettes, the orchestra paints a rich tapestry of spiritual reverence and religious harmony under the enlightened rule of Emperor Taizong of Tang, embodied in gentle rhythms and divine tunes.
+Through these vignettes, the orchestra paints a rich and flourishing spiritual tapestry under the enlightened rule of Emperor Taizong of Tang, embodied in gentle rhythms and divine tunes.

-[7:41] As the symphony reaches its zenith, a tidal wave of emotion sweeps across the ensemble.
-The grand theme from the onset resonates anew, echoing across the annals of time.
+((7:41)) As the symphony reaches its zenith, a tidal wave of emotion sweeps across the ensemble.
+The grand theme from the onset echoes anew, as though the resonant voice of an epoch is weaving its way through the annals of time to emerge in our present day.
 The finale reconnects with the introduction, crafting an unending loop that captures the composer’s wish for the grandeur of the Tang Dynasty to inspire future generations eternally.
-The repetition not only revisits but also amplifies, heralding a bright, more open epoch that endures through the ages.
+Not merely repetition, this melody also amplifies, heralding a bright, more open epoch that endures through the ages.

 When moral and spiritual tenets are upheld, as showcased during Emperor Taizong’s reign, the rewards of peace, serenity, and fulfillment shape a harmonious cadence as the composition’s finale.